 Similarly, when applied to industries with typically longer buying cycles, investing in brand strategy through brand-building activities produce short-term efficiencies and sustainable growth.

 Simply put, a strong brand is a business’s most valuable commercial asset.
-It increases the likelihood of customers choosing you over your competitor’s, your ability to attract more customers and at a lower cost per sale.
+It increases the likelihood of customers choosing you over your competitor’s and your ability to attract more customers (often at a lower cost per sale/lead).